 Good: Fun to drive and economical, based on the Fiat 500 but handles so much better it donated its suspension improvements to the Fiat.
 More room in rear than 500.

 Bad: Diesel engine not worth the extra.
 Never got TwinAir engine.

-Good: New Kuga is probably the sportiest handling SUV in the £20k-£30k bracket.
+Good: Probably the sportiest handling SUV in the £20k-£30k bracket.
 More spacious than original.
 Options include electric tailgate that works by kicking your foot under the rear bumper.
-Manual handbrake.

 Good: Fantastic to drive.
 Refined and comfortable to travel in.
 Massively roomy cabin and huge boot.
 Quality apparent wherever you look.
 Excellent value.
 Efficient ECOnetic and EcoBoost models.

 Bad: Large size means it can be tricky to park without parking sensors.
 Top model list prices quite high new.

 Good: New Mondeo is sharper looking and more efficient than current model.
 Available with 125PS 1.0 EcoBoost engine.

 Bad: On sale date put back from spring to autumn 2013.
 Delayed again until late 2014 due to closure of Genk factory.
 Delayed again to 2015.